utdata/icj-class/js/js-class-05.md

 - Click the "Make name" button and it should update the `<h3>` tag.
 - Put your own names into the text boxes and hit the button and it should change the headline.
 - Make sure it still works with a middle initial.
-- Now that the form is working, you can remove the default values for King Aragorn in the names.

 ---